 - May Allow You To Avoid Other Medications — Some oral medications can be tough on your dog’s body as they affect your dog’s entire system rather than just targeted areas.
 Medicated dog shampoo may be a gentler solution since it only affects the outer surface of the skin.
-A medicated shampoo might be enough to keep your dog’s skin condition at bay without having to employ other treatments.
+And because many medicated shampoos have antibacterial properties or antifungal properties, they might be enough to keep your dog’s skin condition at bay without having to employ other treatments.

-- May Provide Rapid Relief — Medicated dog shampoo may be able to provide rapid relief to your pooch as the active ingredients are absorbed quickly through the skin.
+- May Provide Rapid, Effective Relief — Medicated dog shampoo may be able to provide rapid relief to your pooch as the active ingredients are absorbed quickly through the skin.